 Organization of the State Bar & Admissions / Part I - Creation & Organization / CHAPTER 5 FINANCE / Rule 1-501.
 License Fees

-i. payment of all outstanding dues, assessments, late fees, reinstatement fees, and any and all penalties due and owing before or accruing after the suspension of membership;
+(1) payment of all outstanding dues, assessments, late fees, reinstatement fees, and any and all penalties due and owing before or accruing after the suspension of membership;

-B. a certificate from the Commission on Continuing Lawyer Competency that the suspended member is current on all requirements for continuing legal education;
+(ii) a certificate from the Commission on Continuing Lawyer Competency that the suspended member is current on all requirements for continuing legal education;

-C. a determination of fitness from the Board to Determine Fitness of Bar Applicants;
+(iii) a determination of fitness from the Board to Determine Fitness of Bar Applicants;

-A. $150.00 for the first reinstatement paid within the first year of suspension, plus $150.00 for each year of suspension thereafter up to a total of five years;
+(i) $150.00 for the first reinstatement paid within the first year of suspension, plus $150.00 for each year of suspension thereafter up to a total of five years;

-B. $250.00 for the second reinstatement paid within the first year of suspension, plus $250.00 for each year of suspension thereafter up to a total of five years;
+(ii) $250.00 for the second reinstatement paid within the first year of suspension, plus $250.00 for each year of suspension thereafter up to a total of five years;

-D. $750.00 for each subsequent reinstatement paid within the first year of suspension, plus $750.00 for each year of suspension thereafter up to a total of five years.
+(iv) $750.00 for each subsequent reinstatement paid within the first year of suspension, plus $750.00 for each year of suspension thereafter up to a total of five years.

 The yearly increase in the reinstatement fee shall become due and owing in its entirety upon the first day of each next fiscal year and shall not be prorated for any fraction of the fiscal year in which it is actually paid.

-(c) A member suspended under subsection (b) above for a total of five years in succession shall be immediately terminated as a member without further action on the part of the State Bar.
+(c) A member suspended under subsection (b) above for a total of five years in succession shall be immediately terminated as a member without further action on the part of the State Bar of Georgia.
 The terminated member shall not be entitled to a hearing as set out in section (d) below.
-The terminated member shall be required to apply for membership to the Office of Bar Admissions for readmission to the State Bar.
-Upon completion of the requirements for readmission, the terminated member shall be required to pay the total reinstatement fee due under subsection (b) (iii) above plus an additional $750.00 as a readmission fee to the State Bar.
+The terminated member shall be required to apply for membership to the Office of Bar Admissions for readmission to the State Bar of Georgia.
+Upon completion of the requirements for readmission, the terminated member shall be required to pay the total reinstatement fee due under subsection (b) (3) above plus an additional $750.00 as a readmission fee to the State Bar of Georgia.

-If a hearing is requested, it shall be held at State Bar Headquarters within ninety (90) days of receipt of the request by the Executive Committee.
-Notice of time and place of the hearing shall be mailed at least ten (10) days in advance.
+If a hearing is requested, it shall be held at State Bar of Georgia Headquarters within 90 days of receipt of the request by the Executive Committee.
+Notice of time and place of the hearing shall be mailed at least ten days in advance.
 The party cited may be represented by counsel.
 Witnesses shall be sworn; and, if requested by the party cited, a complete electronic record or a transcript shall be made of all proceedings and testimony.
-The expense of the record shall be paid by the party requesting it and a copy thereof shall be furnished to the Executive Committee.
+The expense of the record shall be paid by the party requesting it, and a copy thereof shall be furnished to the Executive Committee.
 The presiding member or special master shall have the authority to rule on all motions, objections, and other matters presented in connection with the Georgia Rules of Civil Procedure, and the practice in the trial of civil cases.
 The party cited may not be required to testify over his or her objection.

 The Executive Committee shall (1) make findings of fact and conclusions of law and shall determine whether the party cited was delinquent in violation of this Rule 1-501; and (2) upon a finding of delinquency shall determine whether there was reasonable cause for the delinquency.
 Financial hardship short of adjudicated bankruptcy shall not constitute reasonable cause.
 A copy of the findings and the determination shall be sent to the party cited.
 If it is determined that no delinquency has occurred, the matter shall be dismissed.
-If it is determined that delinquency has occurred but that there was reasonable cause therefor, the matter shall be deferred for one (1) year at which time the matter will be reconsidered.
+If it is determined that delinquency has occurred but that there was reasonable cause therefor, the matter shall be deferred for one year at which time the matter will be reconsidered.
 If it is determined that delinquency has occurred without reasonable cause therefor, the membership shall be suspended immediately upon such determination.
-An appropriate notice of suspension shall be sent to the clerks of all Georgia courts and shall be published in an official publication of the State Bar.
+An appropriate notice of suspension shall be sent to the clerks of all Georgia courts and shall be published in an official publication of the State Bar of Georgia.
 Alleged errors of law in the proceedings or findings of the Executive Committee or its delegate shall be reviewed by the Supreme Court.
 The Executive Committee may delegate to a special master any or all of its responsibilities and authority with respect to suspending membership for license fee delinquency in which event the special master shall make a report to the Committee of its findings for its approval or disapproval.

 GO TO Rule 1-501.1.
-License Fees - Late Fee
+License Fees - Late Fee Return to handbook browser.